 There is no overestimating in my view the impact on Putin of the multiple terrorist attacks in Moscow, Beslan, Volgograd and other cities of Russia and then the brutal Chechnya war.
 Maintaining the strength of the state, including fighting off terrorism, in all its forms, became Putin’s principal goal and that goal continues to this very day in Syria.

 Putin’s view of the importance of having a strong state, ensuring order over chaos, was manifested clearly in a statement he made in 2003 referring to democracy: “If by Democracy, one means the dissolution of the state, then we do not need such democracy.
 Why is democracy needed?
 To make people’s lives better, to make them free.
-I don’t there are people in the world who want democracy that can lead to chaos.”
+I don’t think there are people in the world who want democracy that can lead to chaos.”